marchana302005-cell/WebScan-Project/README.md

 ### **Objective**
-Build a scanner to detect common web application vulnerabilities like **XSS and SQL Injection** using Python.
+Build a scanner to detect common web application vulnerabilities like **XSS,SQL Injection** using Python.